 Step 1: Know who you are and who you want to be.
 Until you have a clear picture of what your culture is now, and what you want it to be, you are kidding yourself in any efforts to make needed change.

 Step 2: Identify cultural challenges and obstacles.
 What or who is preventing your culture from moving forward.
 Employee opinion surveys, task force reviews, interviews, and analysis can help uncover the needed facts to move forward.

 Step 4: Get the right people in the right positions.
-Jim Collin’s big statement about getting the right people on the bus rings clear in creating a productive culture.
+Jim Collin’s big statement about getting the right people on the bus rings clear in creating a productive work environment.
 Hire people who exhibit the characteristics, attitudes, and abilities you desire in your culture.
 Help employees who cannot get on board with your desired changes leave your organization.
 There will always be people who cannot adapt to the needed changes and need to leave.

 Step 5: Rally support from leaders.
 Leaders at all levels in the organization must support your desired direction, or you are doomed to failure.
-This support must be expressed in their words and modeled by their actions to get employees excited and on-board.
+This support must be expressed in their words and modeled by their actions to get employees excited and on board.

 Step 6: Reinforce and recognize.
 Recognize people who exhibit desired cultural behaviors, attitudes, and values.
 Celebrate progress along the way.